DavHau/nix-portable/README.md

 ### Under the hood:
   - The nix-portable executable is a self extracting archive, caching its contents in $HOME/.nix-portable
-  - Either bubblewrap or proot is used to simulate the /nix/store directory which actually resides in $HOME/.nix-portable/store
+  - Either nix, bubblewrap or proot is used to virtualize the /nix/store directory which actually resides in $HOME/.nix-portable/store
   - A default nixpkgs channel is included and the NIX_PATH variable is set accordingly.
   - Features `flakes` and `nix-command` are enabled out of the box.

 ### Drawbacks / Considerations:
-If user namespaces are not available on a system, nix-portable will fall back to using proot instead of bubblewrap.
+If user namespaces are not available on a system, nix-portable will fall back to using proot as an alternative mechanism to virtualize /nix.
-Proot's virtualization can have a significant performance overhead depending on the workload.
+Proot can introduce significant performance overhead depending on the workload.
 In that situation, it might be beneficial to use a remote builder or alternatively build the derivations on another host and sync them via a cache like cachix.org.